-This post covers the most common Korean job titles, their duties and where they stand in the pecking order.
+This post covers the most common Korean job titles and their duties.

 It will show you how to find out: